ccrma/webchuck-ide/README.md

 ## What is WebChucK IDE?

 Write and run ChucK code in the browser, learn ChucK with interactive examples, and prototype projects with WebChucK IDE!
-WebChucK IDE runs the latest version of ChucK through [WebChucK](https://chuck.stanford.edu/webchuck), WebAsembly running via the Web Audio API.
-Try ChucK online and share your projects on the web!
+WebChucK IDE uses [WebChucK](https://chuck.stanford.edu/webchuck) to bring the latest version of ChucK to the web, runnning via WebAssembly and the Web Audio API.
+Try ChucK online and share  projects on the web!

 Learn more about WebChucK here: